 I once heard a woman say that another woman’s choice to have an elective C-section was the “easy way out.”
 And while I can understand her point of view, I think it’s flawed.
-Whether you choose to have a C-section or your doctor chooses it for you, it’s certainly not an easy way to have a baby.
+Whether you choose to have a C-section or your doctor decides it for you, it’s certainly not an easy way to have a baby.

 C-sections have become easier–for doctors.

 When it comes to delivering a baby, cesareans are the easy way out – for doctors.
 In the past, cesareans were reserved as a life-saving procedure when things went awry with a vaginal delivery.
-It was also used when a baby was too large to be delivered normally.
+It was also used when a baby was too large to be delivered vaginally.
 However, they have become much more common in recent years.

 Some women choose to have a C-section, but few realize the risks.

-There are several reasons some women may choose a C-section over a vaginal birth.
+There are several reasons some women may choose a C-section over vaginal birth.
 Some women may prefer a cesarean when given the option.
 Some mothers may choose a C-section because of the convenience of being able to schedule their delivery.
 Others may do so out of fear of labor.
 The trend is alarming, however, because there is always risk involved with major surgery.
 There is an increased risk of infection as well as heavy postpartum bleeding after a C-section.
-Breastfeeding rates are also lower with women who have cesareans.
+Breastfeeding rates are also lower for women who have cesareans.

 First-time moms or moms who deliver vaginally often do not realize what is involved with a C-section.
 I know I didn’t.
 While your spouse is prepping for entry to the operating room, you’re wheeled into a cold, sterile operating room, often after going through much, if not all, of labor.
 You have to receive an epidural, which can be quite painful.
 It helps if the anesthesiologist or nurse anesthetist is skilled.
 With my daughter’s delivery, I was stuck three times before they found the right spot to do the spinal.